Recompete Contracts: Why Program Managers Are Critical for Success

 THE OPPORTUNITY

-The Program Manager’s Role in BD
+The Program Manager’s Role

 You can leverage your PM’s access to protect your recompetes by building trust with the customer and getting new intel.